zebengberg/gaussian-integer-sieve/README.md

 2 7
 Total number of primes printed: 17
 ```
-Many of the sieving algorithms can be visualized by using the `-a` option which prints the sieve array after sieving is complete.
-For example, below is a hexidecimal encoding of the donut sieve array for primes in the first octant with norm up to 12000.
+Many of the sieving algorithms can be visualized by calling the `-a` option which prints the *sieve array* after sieving is complete.
+For example, below is a hexidecimal encoding of the donut sieve array for primes in the first octant up to norm 12000.
  ```shell script
 $ ./gintsieve 12000 -a -d
                                                                d34cdbff ffffffec